OpenNMT/opennmt.github.io/Advanced.md

 continue from the previous location use the `-continue` option.

 ### Multi-GPU training
+### Word features embeddings

+The feature embedding size is automatically computed based on the number of values the feature takes.
+The default size reduction works well for features with few values like the case or POS.
+For other features, you may want to manually choose the embedding size with the `src_word_vec_size` and `-tgt_word_vec_size` options.
+They behave similarly to `-src_vocab_size` with a comma-separated list of embedding size: `word_vec_size[,feat1_vec_size[,feat2_vec_size[...]]]`.

+By default each embedding is concatenated.
+You can choose to sum them by setting `-feat_merge sum`.
+Note that in this case each feature embedding must have the same dimension.
+You can set the common embedding size with `-feat_vec_size`.

 OpenNMT supports *data parallelism* during the training.
 This technique allows the use of several GPUs by training batches in parallel on different *network replicas*.
 To enable this option, assign a list of comma-separated GPU identifier to the `-gpuid` option.
 For example: